wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/2-powerapps-explore.md

 ![Details screen with controls](../media/powerapps-details-screen.png)

 ## Explore the edit/create screen
 The third screen in the app is **EditScreen1**.
-Here are its main controls:
+Here are some of its controls:

 - **EditForm1**: This control contains other controls.
 - **DataCard8**: This is another card control that shows a flooring category from the Flooring Estimates table, as seen in the previous unit.